petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/using-the-accessibility-menu.md

 ## Using the Accessibility Menu

-1. Once enabled, refresh the browser window and click the Tab key twice.
+1. Once enabled, refresh the browser window and hit the *Tab* key twice.
 The option for opening the accessibility menu appears.

    ![Click the TAB key twice to activate the accessibility menu.](./using-the-accessibility-menu/images/01.png)

-1. Click Enter to open the menu.
+1. Hit *Enter* to open the menu.

    ![Toggle the accessibility options in the menu.](./using-the-accessibility-menu/images/02.png)